What is NACH?

-8. What is the size of the Mandate?
+What is the size of the mandate?
 Is it mandatory to restrict mandate to the specified size?

-10. I wish to repay my PNB loan installments through my Saving Account maintained with other Bank?
+I wish to repay my PNB Loan instalments through my saving account maintained with other bank?
 How to proceed?

 Please submit duly filled and signed NACH Mandate form to your PNB Branch.
 Branch will get the mandate approved from your Bank through internal process.
-Once the mandate is approved, the loan installment will be start deducting from your account on the date/ frequency as mentioned by you in the Mandate form.
-Normally in takes T+5 days in approval of mandate, but the time taken may be longer in some cases due to multiple reasons being the involvement of multiple stake holders.
-Hence, it is advised to submit mandate at least 15 days prior to the due date of loan installment.
+Once the mandate is approved, the loan instalments will be start deducting from your account on the date/ frequency as mentioned by you in the Mandate form.
+Normally it takes T+5 days in approval of mandate, but it may take a longer time in some cases because of involvement of various stake holders.
+Hence, it is advised to submit mandate at least 15 days prior to the due date of loan instalment.

 Yes.
 You can modify the details registered for NACH by filling the Mandate form and ticking the option as `Modify`.
 You can also cancel NACH registration by filling the Mandate form and ticking the option `Cancel`.